smtd-pat/tech-suite-manual/machine-room.md

 - All RJ45 ports are labeled with their AV Panel location and ID.

 ## SDI Patch Bay
-The SDI patch bay can be used to route any SDI connection between AV panels or to the [AJA Kumo SDI switcher](/video-switcher.md).
+The SDI patch bay can be used to route any SDI connection between AV panels or to the [AJA Kumo SDI switcher][video-switcher].

 ## Other patch bays
 The **multimode fiber** patch bay can be used to route fiber devices, however this is a seldom used connection in the Tech Suite.